Let Us Cling Together: The joy of playing games cooperatively

 Congratualtions!
 You unlocked a new article.
 This one is on, you guessed it, unlockables and extras in games.
 They’ve been around for a while, but nowadays it seems that very few genres do not include some sort of rewards for the player to earn.
 Many gamers have respond kindly to this, so much so that a lack of bonus content may actually hurt a game in a review.

 However, not everyone considers them rewards.
 There is a strong group of gamers who seem to greatly dislike unlockables, citing that a person who has spent hard earned money on a brand new game should have access to all its content without jumping through hoops.
-I’ve seen the debate rage on many times, but I’ve never been able to determine which side is right. → Read the rest
+I’ve seen the debate rage on many times, but I’ve never been able to determine which side is right.
+Quite frankly, they’re both right.
+Ultimately, the problem with unlockable content is that there’s never a standard for what it should be and how it should be implemented.
+It can be a blessing or a bane, an enjoyable venture or an absolute chore to earn. → This post are sick.

 11 Rules for making a successful gaming website